HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

   )
 }}

-Compared to the previous year, we observe a decrease in the median number of third-party domains across all website ranks.
+Compared to the previous year, we observe a significant decrease in the median number of third-party domains across all website ranks, with a particularly large decrease among low-ranked websites.

 This decline may be due to several factors.
 First, third parties are increasingly obscured through CNAME cloaking and server-side tracking, which can reduce their visibility in client-side measurements.
-Second, our crawlers do not interact with cookie banners during the crawl, which may not generate consent signals.
-As a result, third parties may not run on a page, resulting in fewer observable third-party requests.
+Second, HTTP Archive crawlers do not interact with web pages or scroll down the page, which may prevent some third parties from loading properly due to lazy loading.
+As a result, fewer third-party requests may be observed.

 We also observe that desktop pages generally include more third parties than mobile pages.